 We all know solar cell is an essential part of science that produces usable energy from sunlight.
-Additionally, scientists also learning how to harness this important resource and use it as traditional energy resource.
-Previously, you all came to know about ‘STPV‘, a thermophotovoltaic device that converts sun’s heat into usable energy.
-Here one more time, Scientists from the University of Illinois at Chicago devised a possibly game-changing solar cell; artificial leaf.
+Additionally, scientists also learning how to harness this important resource and use it as a traditional energy resource.
+Previously, you all came to know about ‘STPV‘, a thermophotovoltaic device that converts the sun’s heat into usable energy.
+Here one more time, Scientists from the University of Illinois at Chicago devised a possibly game-changing solar cell; an artificial leaf.

-This new photosynthetic solar cell can effectively and cheaply converts carbon dioxide into usable hydrocarbon fuel.
+This new photosynthetic solar cell can effectively and cheaply convert carbon dioxide into usable hydrocarbon fuel.
 It just uses sunlight for energy and does the work of plants, converting carbon dioxide into fuel by solving two complex problems at once.
 This artificial leaf could be used to discard an essential amount of carbon from the atmosphere and generate energy-dense fuel effectively.

 Now scientists can repeatedly process and recycle atmospheric carbon into fuel using sunlight.
 This is far better than generating in an unsuitable one-way route from fossil fuels to greenhouse gas.